Meet the CPL Team

 Email: wilcox65@msu.edu

-Lauren Patrick is senior pursuing a B.S in Human Biology and a minor in Bioethics.
+Lauren Patrick is a senior pursuing a B.S in Human Biology and a minor in Bioethics.
 After graduation, she plans on attending medical school and pursuing a career in ophthalmology or psychiatry.
 In her free time, she enjoys volunteering, hiking, and photography.

 Email: patri187@msu.edu